ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     :literal:`delete` \- Removes the automated messages parameter from the profile (NOAUTO).

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :literal:`operator.delete`.

     | **required**: False
     | **type**: str
     | **choices**: yes, no, delete

-  del_msgs
+  delete_operator_msgs
-    The delete operator message (DOM) requests the console can receive.
+    Specifies which Delete Operator Message (DOM) requests the Extended MCS (EMCS) console associated with this user profile can receive.

-    :literal:`normal` \- Normal delete requests.
+    :literal:`normal` \- The system queues all appropriate local DOM requests to the console.

-    :literal:`all` \- All delete requests.
+    :literal:`all` \- All systems in the sysplex queue DOM requests to the console.

-    :literal:`none` \- No delete requests.
+    :literal:`none` \- No DOM requests are queued to the console.

-    :literal:`delete` \- Removes this field from the profile.
+    :literal:`delete` \- Removes the DOM field from the user profile.
+This corresponds to the RACF :literal:`NODOM` operand.

+    Note that when this field is deleted or omitted :literal:`NODOM`\ , the DOM information will not appear in profile listings (e.g., :literal:`LU` command), and the EMCS console will default to :literal:`normal` behavior when a session is established.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :literal:`operator.delete`.

     | **required**: False
     | **type**: str